 Can I Freeze The Meat In the Marinade?

-This makes a LOT of steak kabobs so normally I freeze half of the meat in the marinade to make them for another meal.
+This makes a LOT of skewered meat and veggies, so normally I freeze half of the meat in the marinade to make them for another meal.
 You can add some variety to kabob recipes every time you make them.

 In addition, chicken or shrimp makes a great substitution or addition to this recipe.

 You will turn your oven to 350 degrees, and allow the oven to preheat.
 Then once the oven if fully warm, place your loaded kabobs into the oven.
 You will then cook the kabobs until the steak is fully cooked.
 Depending on thickness of steak the cook time will vary.